Algeciras campaign: Background

 The presence of this force at Toulon enabled the French to plan a secondary operation using Ganteaume's new arrivals.
-A deal had been brokered earlier in the year between Bonaparte and Charles IV of Spain for the Spanish government to provide six ships of the line from the Cadiz fleet to the French Navy.
-Orders were given that the new squadron at Cadiz was to be joined by the three ships of the line detached from Ganteaume's squadron, as well as the frigate Muiron under the overall command of Counter-Admiral Charles-Alexandre Léon Durand Linois.
+A deal had been brokered earlier in the year between Bonaparte and Charles IV of Spain for the Spanish government to provide six ships of the line from the Cádiz fleet to the French Navy.
+Orders were given that the new squadron at Cádiz was to be joined by the three ships of the line detached from Ganteaume's squadron, as well as the frigate Muiron under the overall command of Counter-Admiral Charles-Alexandre Léon Durand Linois.
 This force of nine French ships, accompanied by six promised vessels from the Spanish fleet, was then to fulfill one of two mooted plans: the first was a large scale attack on Lisbon.
 Portugal and Spain were engaged in the War of the Oranges and Lisbon was a major British trading port: the French admiral Kerguelen had estimated some years earlier that an attack there could seize as much as "2 millions" of British goods and shipping.
 The other planned operation, adopted following the end of the War of the Oranges on 2 June, was for the force to resupply Egypt using soldiers stationed at Italian ports.

-To facilitate the transfer of the Spanish ships to French control, Napoleon ordered Counter-Admiral Pierre Dumanoir le Pelley to sail to Cadiz.
+To facilitate the transfer of the Spanish ships to French control, Napoleon ordered Counter-Admiral Pierre Dumanoir le Pelley to sail to Cádiz.
 Le Pelley arrived at the Spanish port on 13 June in the frigates Libre and Indienne with sailors to begin manning the newly purchased ships and Commodore Julien le Ray to command them.
-His arrival was noted by the British blockade squadron off Cadiz under Rear-Admiral Sir James Saumarez, a veteran of the Battle of the Nile and one of Lord Nelson's famous "Band of Brothers": Le Pelley's ships were chased by HMS Superb and HMS Venerable, but the French admiral managed to evade his pursuers and reach Cadiz safely.
-Saumarez had been ordered to Cadiz in May 1801 with orders to blockade the Spanish fleet but also specifically to watch for an attempt by a French squadron to link with the Spanish fleet at Cadiz.
+His arrival was noted by the British blockade squadron off Cádiz under Rear-admiral Sir James Saumarez, a veteran of the Battle of the Nile and one of Lord Nelson's famous "Band of Brothers": Le Pelley's ships were chased by HMS Superb and HMS Venerable, but the French admiral managed to evade his pursuers and reach Cádiz safely.
+Saumarez had been ordered to Cádiz in May 1801 with orders to blockade the Spanish fleet but also specifically to watch for an attempt by a French squadron to link with the Spanish fleet at Cádiz.